 Quarter the onion and chop the garlic cloves.
 Prepare cauliflower rice, if you’re planning to serve it with the dish.

 Pat the pork chops dry and season on both sides with salt and pepper.

 Turn the Instant Pot to Saute mode.
-Heat the olive oil until it’s shimmering, about 2-3 minutes.
-Brown the pork chops for about 3 minutes per side.
+Heat the olive oil until it's shimmering.
+Add the pork chops Brown the pork chops for about 3 minutes per side.

 Add the onion, garlic, frozen pineapple, ginger, stock, and coconut aminos.